 Most people who work at a desk are aware that they need to get up and move their bodies around regularly during the day.
 Often, however, people forget.
 So then there is a role for innovative methods to remind people of their need to move and stretch throughout the day.

-One of the ways to do this is through technology.
-There are many computer programs and apps that you can install on your devices that remind you periodically through the day to get up and move your body.
+One of the ways to do this is through software reminders.
+There are many computer programs and apps that you can install on your phone or computer that remind you periodically through the day to get up and move your body.
 Here is a list of some of our favourites:

 Stretch Break (PC or Mac, free)

 The graphics on this software are a little retro, but the functionality and stretch advice is excellent.
 You install this little program on your computer, and then choose when you want it to remind you to have a stretch.
 It pops up on your screen at your appointed times during the day, giving you an animation to follow and a description of the stretch, with an option for relaxing music to accompany the mini break.

 WorkRave (PC or Linux, free)

 With this program, you can set micro-breaks, which prompt you to take a 30-second break to look away from the screen, as well as rest breaks, which are longer breaks during which time various activities and stretches are recommended.
 It is fully customizable, allowing you to set your desired break times and the activities that you do during those times.
 The graphics are again slightly dated, but the functionality is excellent.